USHJA 2022 National Championships...

 #USHJA #GoldenBackstagePass #USHJAoutreach

 It felt like a long show season to not only qualify for nationals through IHJA but also win the USHJA Outreach Golden backstage pass by becoming USHJA Zone 5’s as well as all US’s 12 Zone’s top scorer.
+Winning the golden backstage pass for real this time, was the goal.
+And it was gloriously met!

 We did not want that to be our expectation at all as it was pretty much setting us up to come home disappointed of an experience meant to be The Reward in and of itself — for all the efforts put in leading up to it!
 We discussed this at length as a family and agreed to curb those expectations as much as humanly possible and remember to enjoy this new experience as it came…